rhladun/yii2-imgopt/README.md

 ## How to make my website faster?

-[My website](https://www.pelock.com) had all the beautiful images and screenshots, but there was one problem.
-Most of them were in `PNG` format, some of them weighted around 200 kB.
-And it adds up to the point where my website loading time was just slow.

-I found about the WebP format, read that it's supported in the latest browsers and if it's not (only older Safari browsers), there's a way to overcome this and serve the default `PNG` or `JPG` images.
-Perfect.
+A frequent cause of low `PageSpeed ​​Insights` scores is the use of heavy PNG/TGU images, so if you want to optimize image loading, you should use WebP & AVIF image formats.
+The use of modern formats saves up to 30% of the file size without significant loss of quality.

-_But_ the entire process would require me to go manually and use some sort of image conversion tool, upload new WebP images to the server and upgrade my `HTML` code.
+The automatic image generation process eliminates the need to manually use an image conversion tool, upload new WebP/AVIF images to the server, and update your HTML code.

-To hell with that!
-We can do better!

 ## Automate PNG & JPG to WebP & AVIF conversion